Cost of LivingUpdated May 2026

 LowNational avg: $4,000High

 Here's what the data doesn't capture about Columbia: it's a market where timing and local connections matter almost as much as budget.
 The economy here features a developing economy where lower costs attract first-time business owners and remote workers, which ripples into service pricing across the board.
-Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
+Heat, humidity, heavy rain, and storm seasons create maintenance pressure that keeps cooling, drainage, and exterior upkeep costs elevated.
 For cost of living, these local dynamics matter more than any national trend line.

 What Matters Most